 Obviously read the lower court decisions from the case.
 It’s also often surprisingly helpful to read other decisions involving the parties to the case – often you’ll learn a lot about the context.
 Note that not all cases are in commercial databases – for instance older DC Court of Appeals decisions aren’t all on Westlaw, and the Decisions of the Commissioner of Patents aren’t either.
 For these sources you can generally read them for free at Hathitrust, and almost everything is also available on Heinonline.

 The next step is generally to pull the transcript of record and briefs filed in the case.
 The transcript of record is effectively a typeset version of the major documents filed with the trial court, and has been required since 1832.
 Since 1854 the Supreme Court has required parties to file merits briefs; before that parties frequently filed a one or two sheet list of “points of argument,” although proto-briefs were created as well.
 With the creation of the certiorari process in 1891, the cert petition and any opposition should exist as well.
 Most of these records were microfilmed, and scans of the microfilm are available through a Gale database, which is searchable by U.S. Reports citation or case name.
 If these documents aren’t in Gale, it doesn’t mean they don’t exist, and they might be in one of the brief depository libraries around the country.
 For instance, Gale only has the transcript of record from Banks v.
 Manchester, but I was able to get the briefs from the Library of Congress.
-Transcripts of Record vary wildly in size, and frequently include deposition testimony that shines light on the case in a way that would otherwise be impossible.
+Many are also on Hathitrust/Google Books, but with no organization – just do your best with word searches.
+I’m told Lexis is also doing its own project to scan them.
+Transcripts of Record vary wildly in length, and frequently include deposition testimony that shines light on the case in a way that would otherwise be impossible.

 As mentioned, the printed transcript of record to the Supreme Court generally includes the most pertinent material from the record below, but it also omits certain material.
 The most significant, for cases from 1891 on, is the briefs to the Circuit Courts of Appeals are not included (the Circuit Courts of Appeal were created in 1891).
 Circuit Court briefs are available in a variety of places – there are free online caches of briefs from the DC & 2nd, 7th, and 9th Circuits, for instance.
 For newer cases Westlaw and Lexis may have them as well.
 LLMC Digital also has a good selection, and many law libraries also have briefs at least from the Circuit they’re located in on microform.
+Gale has also created a new resource, Landmark Records and Briefs of the U.S. Courts of Appeals, 1950‒1980.
 If all else fails, the regional divisions of the National Archives should have them – note that many regional divisions have been transferring Circuit Court of Appeals records to the National Archives location in Kansas City.
 Much the same is true for cases that came from State Supreme Courts, although those records are typically held by state archives instead.
 The National Archives also has trial Court records as well for federal courts – note that until the 20th century, the Circuit Courts were trial courts.
 Most of the trial court record is typically in the printed transcript of record, but mileage varies.